Sikorsky UH-60 Black Hawk: Upgrades and variations

-Following their use in the operation to kill Osama bin Laden in May 2011, it emerged that the 160th SOAR used a secret version of the UH-60 modified with low-observable technology which enabled it to evade Pakistani radar.
-Analysis of the tail section, the only remaining part of the aircraft which crashed during the operation, revealed extra blades on the tail rotor and other noise reduction measures, making the craft much quieter than conventional UH-60s.
+Following their use in the operation to kill Osama bin Laden in May 2011, it emerged that the 160th SOAR used a secret variant of the UH-60 modified with low-observable technology which enabled it to evade Pakistani radar.
+Analysis of the tail section, the only remaining part of the aircraft which crashed during the operation, revealed extra blades on the tail rotor and other noise reduction measures, making the rotorcraft much quieter than conventional UH-60s.
 The aircraft appeared to include features like special high-tech materials, harsh angles, and flat surfaces found only in stealth jets.
-Low observable versions of the Black Hawk have been studied as far back as the mid-1970s.
+Low observable variants of the Black Hawk have been studied as far back as the mid-1970s.

 In September 2012, Sikorsky was awarded a Combat Tempered Platform Demonstration (CTPD) contract to further improve the Black Hawk's durability and survivability.
 The company is to develop new technologies such as a zero-vibration system, adaptive flight control laws, advanced fire management, a more durable main rotor, full-spectrum crashworthiness, and damage-tolerant airframe; then they are to transition them to the helicopter.
 Improvements to the Black Hawk are to continue until the Future Vertical Lift program is ready to replace it.

 In December 2014, the 101st Airborne Division began testing new resupply equipment called the Enhanced Speed Bag System (ESBS).
 Soldiers in the field requiring quick resupply have depended on speed bags filled with items airdropped from a UH-60.
 However, all systems were ad hoc with bags not made to keep objects secure from impacts, so up to half of the airdropped items would be damaged upon hitting the ground.
 Started in 2011, the ESBS sought to standardize the airdrop resupply method and keep up to 90 percent of supplies intact.
 The system includes a hands-free reusable linear brake and expendable speed line and a multipurpose cargo bag.
 When the bag is deployed, the brake applies friction to the rope, slowing it down enough to keep the bag oriented down on the padded base, a honeycomb and foam kit inside to dissipate energy.